srobinson/a11y-tutorials/src/forms/index.md

 - Radio buttons should be round
 - Checkboxes should be square
 - Select elements should include a downwards pointing arrow
-- Text fields should appear as a bordered box that a user enters text into
+- Text fields should appear as a bordered box

 Styling some form elements directly is difficult, but you can 'defer' styles from a visually hidden input to a proxy element.
 Consider the following markup: